matt-curtis/developer.sketchapp.com/_introduction/04-legacy-plugins.md

 ## Legacy Script Support

-In previous versions of Sketch, a Plugin was just a single text file containing some CocoaScript code.
+In previous versions of Sketch (prior to 3.4), a Plugin was just a single text file containing some CocoaScript code.

 These scripts were executed within the global scope, and had access to some variables: